fiftydinar/gidro-os/README.md

 - Set mouse acceleration to flat
 - Set BlurMyShell sigma value to 5, as default value is too strong & looks cheap when using default background
 - Enable Nautilus "Sort folders before files"
-- Add Nautilus "New Document" to context menu
 - Set keyboard delay to be much faster, as Gnome defaults are too slow
 - "Window not responding" dialog extended to 20s
+- Add Nautilus "New Document" to context menu
+- Set Gnome Software to use Flathub-user remote by default
+- Hide ROM Properties desktop shortcut
 - Set Text Editor to use Nokia Pure text font, disable Restore Session, use higher contrast theme & highlight line numbers
 - Set Calculator to separate thousands
 - Set Clapper (Videos) to use Nokia Pure font for subtitles
 - Remove Fedora Flatpak testing repo
-- Hide ROM Properties desktop shortcut

 ## Post-Setup (optional)
 - Install Bazzite-arch distrobox container, which includes Steam & Lutris for gaming (enter commands one by one)